 We can sit in all the uncomfortable places in life and choose to smile with courage.
-Midwives we can model the way.
+Midwives, it is we who can model the way.
 SO midwives, how are you modeling courage in the face of the unknown in your life?
 How are you stepping into your own shadows/fire/underworld?
-And who midwives you?
+And who midwifes you?

 Are you singing your song?

 I am a grandmother and recent empty-nester, and it’s given me the time and space to reflect on this gigantic, twenty-year, “Life 101” course from which I just graduated.
 I read Kahlil Gibran’s masterpiece, “The Prophet’ when I was a teenager, and remembered the swelling feeling of recognition in my chest reading the chapter on children.
 When I had my children, I knew they did not belong to me.
 I tried to parent them accordingly, and I think I succeeded mostly.